 Free

-AWS offers three types of free tier:
+AWS offers three types of free tiers

-• 12 months free – available for 12 months from the sign up.
+- 12 months free – available for 12 months from the sign-up.

-• Trial – trials are short-term offers counted from the moment of activating the service.
+- Trial – trials are short-term offers counted from the moment of activating the service.

-• Basic monitoring metrics
+- Basic monitoring metrics

-• 10 detailed monitor metrics
+- 10 detailed monitor metrics

-• 1 million API requests
+- 1 million API requests

-• 10 alarm metrics
+- 10 alarm metrics

-• 5 GB of log data ingestion and archive
+- 5 GB of log data ingestion and archive

-• 3 dashboards with up to 50 metrics per month
+- 3 dashboards with up to 50 metrics per month

 The free plan gives you a great opportunity to try out CloudWatch and check if the paid plan is a worthwhile investment.